Home Page LDS Series LDS Subpages

 “get all who were upon the face of the land.”

 Then, everyone would have needed to walk to get to the battleground.
-Why would every family in America decide to go on such a laborious journey?
+Again, why would every family in America decide to go on such a laborious journey?
 The supposed influence which Coriantumr and Shiz had upon people seems far-fetched.
-Why would families living hundreds, if not thousands of miles away from these two monarchs have such strong political ties to them?
+Why would families living thousands of miles away from these two monarchs have such strong political ties with them?

 “And it came to pass that when they were all gathered together, every one to the army which he would, with their wives and their children—both men, women and children being armed with weapons of war, having shields, and breastplates, and head-plates, and being clothed after the manner of war—they did march forth one against another to battle; and they fought all that day, and conquered not.”
 (Ether 15:15)

-During the four years it supposedly took to gather everyone to combat, what if Coriantumr and Shiz had accidently started the battle a week or two too soon; leaving thousands of families still on the way.
-As far as the story goes, the timing of the battle was crucial.
-A four year build up to war would create some obvious problems: Why would families that showed up a few years, or even months early, wait around?
+During the years it supposedly took to gather everyone to combat, what if Coriantumr and Shiz had accidently started the battle a week or two too soon; leaving thousands of families still on the way.
+As far as the story goes, the timing of the battle was crucial, yet there are some obvious problems: Why would families that showed up, years, or even months early, wait around?
 Didn’t they have anything better to do?
 Also, what about the food and provisions needed to support all the people during the time this gathering was taking place?

 Then, there is the battle itself, which would have been a bloodbath, seeing that millions were supposedly slaughtered on and around a hill.
 Walking to that scene would have meant that families waded through blood and stepped over countless dead bodies.
 It seems hard to believe, that no one, seeing that huge bloody mess didn’t make a decision to turn around and go home.
 Instead, every one of them decided to fight for the cause.

-If the gathering over a span of four years of every family in America, and also the slaughter of every person gathered was not too hard to believe, what also seems strange is that out of the millions of people dying on the battlefield, the two monarchs who summoned the people to battle in the first place ended up being the only two left standing.
+If the gathering of every family in America, and also the slaughter of every person gathered was not too hard to believe, what also seems strange is that out of the millions of people dying on the battlefield, the two monarchs who summoned the people to battle in the first place ended up being the only two left standing.

 Then there is the account of how the monarch Shiz died: